 Are you on a septic system?
 Homeowners on septic systems have long been told that they shouldn't get a garbage disposal because it adds to the amount of waste in the septic tank and strains the tank's capacity.
-However, some disposers, like the InSinkErator Evolution Septic Assist (Est. $200) are designed specifically to minimize the impact on a septic system.
+However, some disposers, like the InSinkErator Evolution Septic Assist (Est. $210) are designed specifically to minimize the impact on a septic system.
 Check with a local building inspector or environmental health official to find out whether you can use this kind of disposer without upgrading your septic system.
-Alternatively, you can just plan to empty the tank more often.

 Do you have small children in your home?
 Parents should consider safer batch feed disposals that are activated only when the drain is covered by a magnetic lid.
 That eliminates any risk that the disposer could be turned on by accident while a small hand is fishing around inside.
 The downside is that these models take longer to process waste because scraps must be fed into the disposer one batch at a time.